 Nectar of the gods

 Anyone who’s sampled a fine East Coast vintage will tell you that the region’s global reputation for producing outstanding wine is well deserved.
-You’ll find internationally-renowned wines here, including Pinot Noir, sparkling, Cabernet Sauvignon, Riesling, Chardonnay, Sauvignon Blanc, and Pinot Gris.
+You’ll find internationally-renowned wines here, including Pinot Noir, Sparkling, Cabernet Sauvignon, Riesling, Chardonnay, Sauvignon Blanc, and Pinot Gris.

 One of the secrets of this success is the East Coast climate.
-Growing conditions here are similar to many of the great wine regions of Europe—with mild summers and long autumn days creating the perfect ripening conditions for the grapes that adorn the region’s hillsides.
+Growing conditions here are similar to many of the great wine regions in Europe—with mild summers and long autumn days creating the perfect ripening conditions for the grapes that adorn the region’s hillsides.